placidmoon1/Learning-Programming-Langauges/Learning Java/Basic Syntax/Ch. 4 Classes & Objects.md

 ### What is OOP (Object Oriented Programming)?
 Java's fundamental building blocks are objects, and each object is an unique identity.
 Each object has three dimensions: **identity**,  **attribute** that describes the object's current state, and **behavior** that's specific to the object's type.

 A **class** describes what the object will be, but is separate from the object itself.
+Basically, a class is a template for objects.
+It defines the properties of objects and provides constructors for creating objects and methods for manipulating them.

 For instance, Class: Human being; Object: Man, Woman; Attribute: name, height; Behavior: walk, eat.